Constraining Neutrino Mass with the Void Weak Lensing Effect: Introduction

 From the observational perspective, an additional challenge in using void density profiles for cosmological constraints arises from that the distributions of dark matter and neutrinos inside voids cannot be directly observed.
-Several works (e.g. Refs.~\cite{Nadathur2016, Montero-Dorta2025}) have tried to use galaxies as biased tracers of underlying matter distribution but require careful modelling of galaxy bias.
+Several works (e.g. Refs.~\cite{Nadathur2016, Montero-Dorta2025}) have tried to use galaxies as biased tracers of underlying matter distribution but require careful modelling of galaxy bias, which is complicated in void environment \cite{Montero-Dorta2025, Alfaro2026}.
 In contrast, gravitational lensing, as a purely gravitational effect, provides a direct probe of the total matter distribution \cite{grav_lens_book}.
 In the weak lensing regime, lensing shear measurements enable to both constrain the matter distribution around specific foreground lens objects and probe the large-scale matter distribution in the Universe \cite{kids_3x2pt, DES_3x2pt, desi_3x2pt}.
 Following this idea, the weak lensing effect of cosmic voids facilitates the measurement of void density profile.

 The weak lensing effect of cosmic voids has been extensively studied.
-Observationally, void lensing signals have been detected through the cross-correlation between lensing catalogues and voids identified in photometric or spectroscopic galaxy surveys (e.g. Refs.~\cite{Sanchez2017, Fang2019}).
-Recently, Ref.~\cite{Martin2025} reported the highest-significance detection to date of a $6.2\sigma$-measurement using spectroscopically identified voids in SDSS-III BOSS and UNIONS lensing shear catalogues.
-Theoretically, void lensing has also been widely shown to be sensitive to modifications of gravity, owing to the reduced screening effect in underdense environments \cite{Barreira2015, Baker2018, Su2023}.
-Nevertheless, only a limited number of studies have investigated the response of void lensing to massive neutrinos (e.g. Refs.~\cite{void_cmblensing, Maggiore2025}), and the constraining power of void lensing is still largely unexplored.
+Observationally, measurements have been made in both photometric and spectroscopic surveys, and recently Ref.~\cite{Martin2025} reported the highest-significance detection to date of a $6.2\sigma$-measurement using spectroscopically identified voids in SDSS-III BOSS and UNIONS lensing shear catalogues.
+On the theoretical side, void lensing has been shown to be sensitive to several cosmological effects, such as modifications of gravity \cite{Barreira2015, Baker2018, Su2023} and massive neutrinos \cite{void_cmblensing, Maggiore2025}, owing to the reduced screening effect and high neutrino mass fraction in underdense environments.
+However, the constraining power of void lensing on neutrino mass is still largely unexplored.

 In practice, void studies are further complicated by the emergence of multiple void-finding algorithms, owing to the absence of an explicit definition for void spatial boundaries.
 Most algorithms rely on triangulation or tessellation (e.g. Refs.~\cite{wvf_finder, zobov, ocvf_finder}), while some others adopt numerical estimation of the local density contrast \cite{svf_finder}.
 Ref.~\cite{Davies2018} also proposed the direct construction of voids in lensing convergence maps.
 As voids defined in different ways can exhibit different properties \cite{void_comparion_1, void_comparison_2}, it is important to choose the definition providing adequate information for specific studies.